-Total Net Change in Fund Balances - Governmental Funds \$ 76, ,855,459 Amounts Reported For Governmental Activities in the Statement of Activities are Different Because Capital outlays to purchase or build capital assets are reported in governmental funds as expenditures; however, for governmental activities, those costs are shown in the Statement of Net Position and allocated over their estimated useful lives as annual depreciation and amortization expenses in the Statement of Activities.
-This is the amount by which depreciation and amortization expenses exceeds capital outlays in the period.
-Capital outlays Depreciation and amortization expenses \$ 5 16,1!
-59,6 Net expense adjustment (7, ,043,482) Loss on disposal of capital assets is reported in the government-wide Statement of Activities, but is not recorded in the governmental funds.
-(3,015) Right-to-use leased assets acquired this year were financed with leases.
+Total Net Change in Fund Balances - Governmental Funds \$ 115,895,150 Amounts Reported For Governmental Activities in the Statement of Activities are Different Because Capital outlay to purchase or build capital assets are reported in governmental funds as expenditures; however, for governmental activities, those costs are shown in the Statement of Net Position and allocated over their estimated useful lives as annual depreciation and amortization expenses in the Statement of Activities.
+This is the amount by which depreciation and amortization expense exceeds capital outlays in the period.
+Capital outlay Spepreciation and amortization expense 9,102,480 (11,832,520) Net expense adjustment (2,730,040) Loss on disposal of capital assets is reported in the government-wide Statement of Activities, but is not recorded in the governmental funds.
+(646,815) Right-to-use leased assets acquired this year were financed with leases.
 The amount financed by the leases is reported in the governmental funds as a source of financing.
 On the other hand, the leases are not revenues in the Statement of Activities, but rather constitute long-term liabilities in the Statement of Net Position.
-(1, ,538,203) Right-to-use subscription IT assets acquired this year were financed with Subscription-Based IT Arrangements (SBITAs).
+(2,053,107) Right-to-use subscription IT assets acquired this year were financed with subscription-based IT arrangements (SBITAs).
 The amount financed by the SBITAs is reported in the governmental funds as a source of financing.
 On the other hand, the SBITAs are not revenues in the Statement of Activities, but rather constitute long-term liabilities in the Statement of Net Position.
-(1, ,070,004) In the Statement of Activities, certain operating expenses, such as compensated absences (vacations) are measured by the amounts earned during the year.
+(358,276) In the Statement of Activities, certain operating expenses, such as compensated absences (vacations) are measured by the amounts earned during the year.
 In the governmental funds, however, expenditures for these items are measured by the amount of financial resources used (essentially, the amounts actually paid).
 This amount is the difference between vacation earned and used.
-267,353 In the governmental funds, OPEB costs are based on employer contributions made to OPEB plans during the year.
-However, in the Statement of Activities, OPEB expense is the net effect of all changes in the deferred outflows, deferred inflows, and aggregate net OPEB liability during the year.
-2, ,616,593 In the governmental funds, pension costs are based on employer contributions made to pension plans during the year.
-However, in the Statement of Activities pension expense is the net effect of all changes in the deferred outflows, deferred inflows, and aggregate net pension liability during the year.
-15 ,973,289 deferred fillows, and aggregate het pension hability during the year.
-13, ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,
+(1,144,171) In the governmental funds, OPEB costs are based on employer contributions made to OPEB plans during the year.
+However, in the Statement of Activities, OPEB expense is the net effect of all changes in the deferred outflows of resources, deferred inflows of resources, and aggregate net OPEB liability during the year.
+13,130,258 In the governmental funds, pension costs are based on employer contributions made to pension plans during the year.
+However, in the Statement of Activities pension expense is the net effect of all changes in the deferred outflows of resources, deferred inflows of resources, and aggregate net pension liability during the year. , (9,054,553) Payment of principal on long-term liabilities is an expenditure in the governmental funds, but it reduces long-term liabilities in the Statement of Net Position and does not affect the Statement of Activities.
+Certificates of participation Lease liability Subscription-based IT arrangements 14,241,445 4,057,450 822,431